SPowell82/Battle-of-the-Spheres/README.md

 # How to Play

 The game can be run from any terminal as long as javaFx is installed.
 I have included a makefile which specifies the path to the javaFx folders.
 In order to play the game, change this path to the location of your javaFx.
+After this, run 'make Controller' in your terminal or command line.
+This should initialise the game, but due to its size, this may take a few seconds.

+# Game Controlls

+In order to play the game, the controlled are as follows:

+• UP Arrow: Moves Up
+• Right Arrow: Moves Right
+• Down Arrow: Moves Down
+• Left Arrow: Moves Left
+• ‘A’ key: Rotates Camera Left
+• ‘D’ key: Rotates Camera Right
+• 'SPACE' key: Firing ammunition